Oregon woman held in Las Vegas Strip sidewalk rampage drove with licence suspended

 "It was mayhem, and it was very intentional," Cochrane told CNN.
 "People were flying.
 This child I saw, literally, hit.
 And the sound, I'll never forget."

-Jessica Valenzuela, 32, of Buckeye, Arizona, a suburb of Phoenix, died from injuries after she was struck, the Clark County Coroner-Medical Examiner's office said.
+Jessica Valenzuela, 32, of Buckeye, Arizona, an outer suburb of Phoenix, died from injuries after she was struck, the Clark County Coroner-Medical Examiner's office said.

 Other victims included visitors from Colorado, Florida, Mexico and Quebec, Canada.